MarcoAruta/FaceRecognition/README.md

 # Face_Recognition
-Implementation of a python algorithm for face_recognition using openCV
+Implementation of a small python algorithm for face_recognition using openCV